lengvangz/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 <img width="1037" alt="image" src="https://github.com/lengvangz/images/blob/main/runner_order%20table.png">

 Steps taken to clean `runner_order` table:
-- Create a temporary table and be the copy of the original table.
+- Created a temporary table and be the copy of the original table.
 - Replaced all 'null' values (as a string) into null values.
 - Removed 'km', 'mins', 'minute', and 'minutes' from `distance` and `duration`.
 - Replaced null values and 'null' values into blank spaces in the `cancellation` column.